-The COVID-19 pandemic has highlighted the important work of the Orange County Health Care Agency (HCA), and I am grateful to all the staff and our community partners for demonstrating resilience during this unprecedented time.
-I am pleased to share HCA's 2021-2023 Strategic Plan that includes a new Agency-wide mission and vision that reflects HCA's goals, priorities, and commitment to the community of Orange County.
+The COVID-19 pandemic has highlighted the important work of the OC Health Care Agency (HCA), and we are grateful to all the staff and our community partners for demonstrating resilience during this unprecedented time.
+We are pleased to share HCA's 2021-2023 Strategic Plan that includes a new Agency-wide mission and vision that reflects HCA's goals, priorities, and commitment to the communities of OC.

-HCA's strategic plan focuses on the core goals of equity, sustainability, and relevance, and includes specific and measurable activities to achieve these objectives.
+HCA's Strategic Plan focuses on the core goals of equity, sustainability, and relevance, and includes specific and measurable activities to achieve these objectives.
 The pandemic has demonstrated for all of us that we must be flexible, pro-active, and able to adjust our priorities to meet the needs of the community.
 With health equity and population health management at the center of all we do, we are working collaboratively with both public and private partners to drive positive change by identifying innovative solutions to address the systemic factors that underlie inequities and to improve health outcomes in our communities.
 By aligning HCA's work with our mission and vision, we can deliver on the promise of quality health care for all.